-The Village of Newark Animal Control Officer is responsible for answering all dog complaints and animal bite complaints.
-He is also responsible for enforcing the Village of Newark dog ordinances as wall as Article #7 of the Agricultural & Market Law.
+The Animal Control Officer is responsible for answering all dog complaints and animal bite complaints.
+He is also responsible for enforcing the Village of Newark dog ordinances as well as Article #7 of the Agricultural & Market Law.

 All dogs four months or older are required to be licensed.
 Dog Licenses can be obtained at the Village of Newark Clerk's office, which is located at 100 East Miller Street, Newark, on the third floor.
 Fees are as follows:

 Persons harboring an unlicensed dog will be subject to arrest and a fine upon conviction.

 Keep your pet's vaccinations up to date.
 All dogs, cats and ferrets four months or older are required by the New York State Public Health Law to be vaccinated for rabies.

 It is unlawful for a dog to be unleashed off the owner's premises in the Village of Newark.
 This includes all parks and recreation areas.

 It shall be the duty of every dog owner or person having possession, custody or control of a dog to remove any feces left by said dog and deposit it in a container lawfully used for disposal of refuse.